hypered/curiosity/content/documentation/why.md

 Two initiatives in particular really followed this common theme: the design system, and CLIs.
-I will explain them a bit, because they help to undersand the trajectory of Curiosity.
+I will explain them a bit, because they help to undersand the trajectory of this project, Curiosity.

 ## The design system initiative

-We started to use this "unified view" approach from two different angles: at the database level (although not as a website), and from the application screens (or pages) level.
+We started to use this "unified view" approach from two different angles: at the database level (although not presented as a website), and at the application screens (or pages) level.
 I picture this double approach in my mind as one layer at the top (the GUI), and one layer at the bottom (the databases), sandwiching the bulk of the code in between.
-By making those two layers as smooth as possible, my hope was to also improve that bulk of code, as if we applied pressure on it.
+By massaging those two layers to make them as smooth as possible, my hope was to also improve that bulk of code, as if we applied pressure on it.

 The "screens" initiative was really successful (I'm not saying the "databases" initiative wasn't, but since I focus on the "document" approach, I will no